Snacks for Football Players – How to Fuel Your Performance

 Recovery Nutrition Snacks for Football Players

-Following a activity, it is time for athletes to focus on refueling, rehydrating, and resting.
+Following activity, it is time for athletes to focus on refueling, rehydrating, and resting.

-To support their recovery nutrition needs, athletes should focus on consuming the following:
+To support their recovery nutrition needs, football players should focus on consuming the following:

 • Carbohydrates: Refill energy stores used during the activity